Joshua Roy: Professional

 After what was generally judged a successful time in the Canadiens' prospect camp, including leading the team in scoring at a rookie showcase tournament in Buffalo, Roy was assigned to the AHL ranks for Laval's respective training camp in October 2023.
 During his regular season debut with the Rocket, Roy registered a goal and an assist in a 7–3 loss to the Abbotsford Canucks.
 He repeated this performance in the team's second game against the Canucks, attracting immediate positive commentary.
 On October 20, he scored his first AHL hat-trick against the Rochester Americans, also managing two assists in the game.
 For his efforts, Roy was subsequently named as the league's Rookie of the Month, having recorded five goals and seven assists through his first seven professional games.
 He went on to record 12 goals and 18 assists through 34 AHL games played, before being called up to make his NHL debut with the Canadiens on January 13, 2024, following an injury to Josh Anderson.
 Roy scored his first NHL goal thereafter on January 17, a 3–2 victory over the New Jersey Devils.
 After six games, he returned to the AHL, having had a goal and an assist in that span.
 He was recalled again on February 10 following an injury to Rafaël Harvey-Pinard.
 Despite suffering an upper body injury in March, Roy returned in mid-April, and was one of four players reassigned to Laval to end the season.

-On October 7, Roy was again reassigned to the Rocket to begin the 2024–25 season following what had been considered an underwhelming preseason performance with the Canadiens.
-After posting 16 points through 17 games played with Laval, Roy was recalled by Montreal on November 25.
+On October 7, Roy was again reassigned to the Rocket to begin the 2024–25 season after what had been considered an underwhelming preseason performance with the Canadiens.
+Initially posting 16 points through 17 games played with Laval, Roy was recalled by Montreal on November 25.
 Following a four-game stint with the Canadiens, he was reassigned to Laval on December 2.
 In early 2025, Roy was named to the AHL All-Star Classic for the first time in his career.
 However, in a game versus the Utica Comets just days later, he would suffer an upper-body injury, sidelining him for four to six weeks as a result.

+Following three full seasons within the Canadiens organization, Roy was traded to the Utah Mammoth in exchange for defenceman Maksymilian Szuber on June 29, 2026.
+As a restricted free agent, he immediately agreed to terms with the Mammoth on a one-year, two-way contract the following day.